beckmc/RecipeBook/README.md

 - Commands via button interaction.
 In the original project they were entered through the terminal.
 These commands include:
   * Add - Add a recipe.
 Prompt the user for the required information.
 A recipe cannot be added until all information is filled in to prevent blank recipes from being added
-  * Delete - Deletes the selected recipe from the program.
-Currently, there is no prompt for confirmation for this action, and no way to undo it.
+  * Delete - Prompts the user on if they want to delete the selected recipe, and if yes, deletes it from the program.

 ### Outputs:
 All recipes are output via a table.
 Recipe information is found beside the table populating labels and text fields.